Dr Kathy Sargent BSc BVMS

 I live in Dunsborough with my wife Kendall and our two sons and along with dogs Blaise and Harvey, Ted (galah), Shella(fish) and numerous chickens we enjoy all aspects of a rural life but only a short stroll from the beach.
 When I'm not working I love to enjoy the outdoors especially when they involve the game of cricket which I love to play and watch.
 Despite never being selected, I continue to train hard and make myself available for the Australian test cricket team.

 I was born and raised in Busselton and on graduating in 2003 I began working mixed practice in Donnybrook before moving back home in 2005 when I started at the Dunsborough Veterinary Hospital.

 I love all aspects of small animal and equine practice and have a special interest in acupuncture on small animals and horses.
-I live in Vasse with my husband Jeremy and 3 young children Will, Indi and Rosa along with our menagerie of animals.
+I live in Vasse with my husband Jeremy and 4 children Will, Indi, Rosa and Josh along with our menagerie of animals.

 Nursing & Support Staff

 I returned to my home of Busselton in 1998 after 6 years living in Fremantle working in the harness racing industry.
 I love living in Vasse on our 5 acre property with my husband Justin, our dog Wilbur, Toby the overweight paddock pony and our menagerie of feathered poultry.

 I am a fully qualified Veterinary Nurse and work now mainly in reception and have loved worked here at the Dunsborough Veterinary Hospital since 2000.

 I am very lucky to come to work every day and work with some people who I call my best friends.
 The friendships also made through some our wonderful clients and their beloved pets makes me so appreciative to work in such a beautiful place called Dunsborough.